khushi-411/learnings/research_papers/09_pytorch.md

 - Provides automatic differentiation system.
     - Ensures computation is executed entirely in a multithreaded evaluator, not in Python global lock.
 - Python bindings are generated using YAML meta-data files.
-    - This allowed to creation of bindings to other languages too.
+    - This allowed the creation of bindings to other languages too.
 - We can also write code without Python using the TorchScript engine.

 #### Separate control and data flow